Administrative Policies and Procedures Manual - Policy 1310: Student Fee Review Board

 3.4.
 Student Fee Review Board

-The SFRB makes annual recommendations to the SBLT regarding:
+The SFRB makes annual recommendations to the BLT regarding:

-- annual unit allocations of the student activity fee.
+- annual unit allocations of the student activity fee revenue; and

-In addition, the SFRB may, at its discretion, recommend expenditures from the Reserve Fund to the SBLT, as provided for in this policy.
+- at its discretion, expenditures from the Reserve Fund, as provided for in this policy.

 4. Membership of the Student Fee Review Board

-There will be seven (7) voting members of the SFRB (two ex-officio and five appointed), three (3) alternates and four (4) non-voting members.
+There will be seven (7) voting members of the SFRB, two (2) of whom are ex-officio and five (5) of whom are appointed; three (3) alternates; and up to five (5) non-voting members.
 Of the seven (7) voting members, five (5) will represent ASUNM and two (2) will represent GPSA.
 One (1) of the alternates will represent ASUNM and the other two (2) will represent GPSA.
 The officials making appointments to the SFRB should use their best efforts to ensure that SFRB's overall membership reflects the diverse makeup of the University.

 4.1.
 Ex-Officio Members